14th & 15th, 21st & 22nd and 28th & 29th September 2023 - Online

-All too often, issues such as these have been confronted somewhat tangentially and briefly during the initial training of medical, nursing and allied professionals, and tackled subsequently with uneasy pragmatism by practitioners.
-In particular, reasoned argument was not encouraged in many traditional courses.
+All too often, issues such as these have been confronted somewhat tangentially and briefly during the training of medical, nursing and allied professionals, and tackled subsequently with uneasy pragmatism by practitioners.
+In particular, reasoned argument has not been encouraged in many traditional courses.

-This course, which started in 1983, has been designed to provide medical, nursing and allied professionals - whether as teachers of emerging professionals, or practising professionals at different stages in their career - with an extended and intensive opportunity to review and update their approach to the analysis of key “medico-moral” issues, with the help of leading authorities in the field of medical ethics.
+This course, which started in 1983, has been designed to provide medical, nursing and allied professionals - whether as teachers of emerging professionals, or as practising professionals at different stages in their careers - with an extended and intensive opportunity to review and update their approach to the analysis of key “medico-moral” issues, with the help of leading authorities in the field of medical ethics and related disciplines.

 It is also designed to be helpful to members of ethics committees, whether or not they are health professionals, and to others professionally involved with the ethical issues of health care.

 - Clarify the meaning and significance of key ethical concepts.

 - Outline important types of ethical theory, and their relevance to medical ethics.

 - Offer a conceptual framework useful for ethical analysis of medico-moral problems in a variety of professional contexts.

 - Give opportunities to participants - under supportive conditions - to articulate their current medico- moral attitudes and explore reasoned arguments that challenge their existing assumptions and ethical stances.